-Furthermore, students in college are expected to read complex texts with substantially greater independence (i.e., much less scaffolding) than are students in typical K-12 programs.
+Furthermore, students in college are expected to read complex texts with substantially greater independence (i.e., much less scaffolding) than are students in typical Kindergarten through grade 12 programs.
 College students are held more accountable for what they read on their own than are most students in high school (Erickson & Strommer, 1991; Pritchard, Wilson, & Yamnitz, 2007).
 College instructors assign readings, not necessarily explicated in class, for which students might be held accountable through exams, papers, presentations, or class discussions.
 Students in high school, by contrast, are rarely held accountable for what they are able to read independently (Heller & Greenleaf, 2007).
-This discrepancy in task demand, coupled with what we see below is a vast gap in text complexity, may help explain why only about half of the students taking the ACT Test in the 2004-2005 academic year could meet the benchmark score in reading (which also was the case in 2008-2009, the most recent year for which data are available) and why so few students in general are prepared for postsecondary reading (ACT, Inc., 2006, 2009).
+This discrepancy in task demand, coupled with what we see below is a vast gap in text complexity, may help explain why only about half of the students taking the A.C.T.
+Test in the 2004-2005 academic year could meet the benchmark score in reading (which also was the case in 2008-2009, the most recent year for which data are available) and why so few students in general are prepared for postsecondary reading (A.C.T.
+Incorporated, 2006, 2009).

-K-12 Schooling: Declining Complexity of Texts and a Lack of Reading of Complex Texts Independently

-Despite steady or growing reading demands from various sources, K-12 reading texts have actually trended downward in difficulty in the last half century.
-Jeanne Chall and her colleagues (Chall, Conard, & Harris, 1977) found a thirteen-year decrease from 1963 to 1975 in the difficulty of grade 1, grade 6, and (especially) grade 11 texts.
+Declining Complexity of Texts and a Lack of Reading of Complex Texts Independently colleagues (Chall, Conard, & Harris, 1977) found a thirteen-year decrease from 1963 to 1975 in the difficulty of grade 1, grade 6, and (especially) grade 11 texts.
 Extending the period to 1991, Hayes, Wolfer, and Wolfe (1996) found precipitous declines (relative to the period from 1946 to 1962) in average sentence length and vocabulary level in reading textbooks for a variety of grades.
-Hayes also found that while science books were more difficult to read than literature books, only books for Advanced Placement (AP) classes had vocabulary levels equivalent to those of even newspapers of the time (Hayes & Ward, 1992).
-Carrying the research closer to the present day, Gary L. Williamson (2006) found a 350L (Lexile) gap between the difficulty of end-of-high school and college texts-a gap equivalent to 1.5 standard deviations and more than the Lexile difference between grade 4 and grade 8 texts on the National Assessment of Educational Progress (NAEP).
+Hayes also found that while science books were more difficult to read than literature books, only books for Advanced Placement classes had vocabulary levels equivalent to those of even newspapers of the time (Hayes & Ward, 1992).
+Carrying the research closer to the present day, Gary L. Williamson (2006) found a 350 Lexile gap between the difficulty of end-of-high school and college texts-a gap equivalent to 1.5 standard deviations and more than the Lexile difference between grade 4 and grade 8 texts on the National Assessment of Educational Progress.
 Although legitimate questions can be raised about the tools used to measure text complexity (e.g., Mesmer, 2008), what is relevant in these numbers is the general, steady decline-over time, across grades, and substantiated by several sources-in the difficulty and likely also the sophistication of content of the texts students have been asked to read in school since 1962.